• The lineup for Commencement will begin at 10 a.m.

 • Please be reminded, if you fail any major courses you will not be issued your diploma.
 If you have a financial obligation to the University, you will not be issued your diploma on Saturday.

-• The door at the Seventh-day Adventist Worship Center will open at 9 a.m.
-Please do not hold seats on Saturday morning.
+• The door at the Jonas T. Kennedy Health and Wellness Center will open at 9 a.m.
+Please do not hold seats on Friday morning.
 They are to fill from the middle out.
 A host or hostess will guide you to your seating.

 • All attendees – including children and the physically challenged – must have tickets to enter the center.